-Q. Okay, let’s assume the best: your book is going to be published.
+Q. My book is going to be published.
 Now what?
-Does the fact that it’s going to be published guarantee success?
+Does this guarantee success?

 Sink or Swim: It’s all in the Marketing